sarahforzley/universal-docs/getting-started/docker.md

 #### Starting Containers using Compose Scripts

-Using a Terminal shell or PowerShell for Windows. cd to the directory with your `docker-compose.yml` script.
+Using a Terminal shell or PowerShell for Windows.
+Use the cd command to change the working directory with your `docker-compose.yml` script.

 Run the following command: